Gora Sikh: 3HO

 Beginning in the late 1960s and early 1970s, thousands of North Americans and Europeans affiliated themselves with the Sikh label due to the efforts of the Yogi Bhajan and his Happy, Holy, Healthy Organization and the Sikh Dharma Brotherhood.
 In November 1969, the first converts were administered amrit.
 Most of the followers of Yogi Bhajan in the early 1970s were White, young, and middle-class who were "refugees" of the counter-culture movement.
 Whilst these White 3HO Sikh converts were initially accepted by Punjabi Sikhs, this slowly changed to an atmosphere of discomfort on the part of the Punjabi Sikhs due to perceived differences in beliefs and practice.
 Punjabi Sikhs began to view the Gora Sikhs as a separate zaat (caste).
 However, the White 3HO Sikhs regard themselves as strictly orthodox Sikhs and accused the Punjabi Sikhs of being ethnically and culturally Punjabi but not religiously Sikh.
 The White Sikh converts did not end being merely a hippie fad movement but rather many turned-out to become serious Sikhs.
 The passiveness of the Gora 3HO Sikhs during the Khalistan movement and Punjabi insurgency of the 1980's and '90's sidelined them further in the eyes of mainstream Sikhs.
 In 1996, a group of three 3HO women performed shabad kirtan within the confines of the Golden Temple, which sparked controversy and debate.
 Bhajan has been charged with misinterpreting the Sikh religion to his followers.
 The 3HO Sikhs emphasis on yoga has drawn criticism from radical Sikhs, who assert they are too "Hindu" in their beliefs and practices.
 However, Gora Sikhs have also been praised, such as by Sikh Channel, for being better-examples of Sikhs than many Punjabi Sikhs.

+Present-day

 On December 11, 2005, Martin Singh, a gora Sikh, was elected president of the Maritime Sikh Society, and is the first person of non-Indian ethnicity to become head of a gurdwara in Canada.

 Sikhism attracted me because Guru Nanak emphasised that 'Naam japo, kirat karo, vand chhako' (meditate, earn honest living by hard work and share) and his vision to pass guruship to the most deserving, not his kin.
 So I embraced Sikhism in 1991.
 In 1993, I got baptised.